ethglobal-london-2024/votecast/README.md

 ## Impact and Vision
 By bridging the gap between Farcaster users and DAOs across different blockchain networks, our project aims to democratize participation in decentralized governance.
 We envision a future where the barriers to cross-chain interaction are minimized, enabling a more inclusive, transparent, and efficient governance landscape.

+## Core Features and Workflow
+ ### Unified Voting Interface: Our Farcaster Frame serves as a one-stop voting portal, allowing users to engage with multiple DAOs across various blockchain networks without leaving the Farcaster environment.
+This integration not only simplifies the voting process but also enhances user experience by consolidating governance activities into a single, intuitive platform.
+ ### Smart Wallet Integration with Safe: At the heart of our system lies the association between each Farcaster ID and an ERC-4337 compliant smart wallet.
+In our case that is a Safe wallet with ERC4337 module.
+ ### Cross-Chain Communication via LayerZero: To facilitate voting across different blockchains, our framework utilizes LayerZero.
+When a Farcaster user casts their vote, the system automatically generates a message through LayerZero, targeting the specified destination chain (e.g., Arbitrum) with an encoded UserOperation.
+This process ensures that votes are accurately and efficiently relayed across networks, preserving the integrity and intent of each user's participation.
+The only requirement is for the user to have enough voting power on the destination chain.
+ ### Seamless Interaction with Destination Chains: Upon receipt of the cross-chain message, the LayerZero receiver on the destination chain initiates a call to the EntryPoint contract.
+This action triggers the appropriate voting mechanism on the destination chain, effectively counting the user's vote in the targeted DAO proposal.
+ ### Fee Management via Coinbase Paymaster: To address the challenge of on-chain transaction fees, our system incorporates the Coinbase Paymaster for fee handling.
+This integration ensures that users can participate in cross-chain governance activities without being deterred by varying gas fees, thereby promoting higher engagement and participation rates within DAOs.
+ ### Cross-Chain Communication via ChainLink CCIP to enhance cross-chain transactions security

 ## Farcaster Frame
 https://github.com/ethglobal-london-2024/frame-dao-voting